 (b) If there are no complementary sets with fewer than K sources, then starting from any prior belief, $\lim{t\to\infty} m_i(t)/t = \lambda_i^$ holds for every signal i.
-Thus, efficient information aggregation is guaranteed.

 Part (a) of the theorem generalizes our example in Section 2.1.
-It says that every small complementary set (fewer than K signals) is exclusively observed in the long-run from some set of priors.17 When that complementary set is not the best one, then it is a "learning trap."
-18
+It says that every small complementary set (fewer than K signals) is exclusively observed in the long-run from some set of priors.19 When that complementary set is not the best one, then it is a "learning trap."20